TERENCE BLANCHARD / LIBRETTO BY KASI LEMMONS

 Libretto by Kasi Lemmons

-A co-production of the Metropolitan Opera and LA Opera
+A co-production of the Metropolitan Opera, LA Opera, and Lyric Opera of Chicago

 Commissioned by the Metropolitan Opera.
 Originally commissioned by Opera Theatre of Saint Louis, co-commissioned by Jazz Saint Louis.